marianaluduena/automation-beetrack-saas-igrowker/README.md

 This time, I took on the role of **QA Lead for my team**, drawing on my experience from the previous training to provide guidance  I encouraged my fellow QAs to **share their ideas and opinions, and we made decisions collaboratively.**

-The **relationship** with the whole team (Devs, PM, UX, etc) **was so good that we all decided we want to continue improving Beetrack, even when this training is over!**
+The **relationship** with the whole team (Devs, PM, UX, etc) **was so good that we all decided we want to continue improving Beetrack, even now when this training is already over!**

 <div align = "center">
 <img src = https://github.com/user-attachments/assets/61a994c5-4355-456b-a4c4-6851722ce1e8 alt = "Vista Beetrack web" width= "700" />